L00ka5z78/simple_shop_FE/README.md

 It is a project I wrote to test my skills in actually connecting backend and fronted.

 Aplication has CRUD operations, where one can add, remove, update, list products.
 Also there is a registration form where you have to give some required data.
-Login form is also built.
+Login feature is also built.
+Application has search engine too.

 ### Tech stack used to build this project: JavaScript, ReactJs, CSS, MongoDB Compass, Express, NodeJS.